Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 down-arrow

-FAIR, short for Factor Analysis of Information Risk, is a risk quantification methodology founded to help businesses evaluate information risks.
+FAIR, short for Factor Analysis of Information Risk, is a cyber risk quantification model founded to help businesses evaluate information risks.
 FAIR is the only international standard quantitative model framework that offers operational risk and information security.
-This methodology dramatically benefits mature organizations that utilize IRM (Integrated Risk Management) solutions.
+This methodology dramatically benefits mature organizations that utilize cyber risk management solutions

 The primary objective of FAIR is to support the organization's existing frameworks and risk management strategies.